rivt-info/rivtinfo.github.io/rivt.md

 # [**rivt**](#rdefine)

-**rivt** is a markdown language for writing, organizing and sharing engineering documents.
+**rivt** is a markdown x language for writing, organizing and sharing engineering documents.
 It emphasizes clarity, efficiency and access.

 [rivtlib](https://rivt-code.net) is a Python library for processing rivt files.
 It outputs formatted documents in a serveral different formats.
 The minimum software needed to write rivt documents is Python 3.8 with Python science libraries, including **rivtlib**.